Reflection on an Intimate Relationship with a Narcissist

 to find some expression for it.

-I hope this helps you to not feel so alone, if you are trying to make sense of your experience with a narcissist, or any other kind of abusive relationship.
+If you are trying to make sense of your experience with a narcissist, or any other kind of abusive relationship, I do hope that this helps.